iamdanfox/event-sourcing/README.md

 }
 ```

 The GET endpoint is pretty straightforward.
 I'm just wrapping the id literal because I've got fed up of having unknown strings and longs everywhere.
-It returns a full `RecipeResponse` object which includes the `RecipeId` to make things nice and restful.
+It returns a full `RecipeResponse` object which includes the `RecipeId` to make things nice and RESTful.

 The `createRecipe` endpoint is not idempotent - every time you call it, we'll make up an ID and store the recipe.
 The body of this POST request is another `CreateRecipe` object.